 How often you release a new edition of your newsletter is up to you – LinkedIn only limits it to one every 24 hours.
 It won’t surprise you that none of our clients have opted to publish on a daily basis, though some are doing it weekly.

 It’s worth bearing in mind that producing a solid newsletter every week will be a major drain on your time.
-But if you go with quarterly, then you might miss out on key talking points.
-For example, at the time of writing this blog, Boris Johnson has recently handed in his resignation, but at the time of you reading this, it’s probably old news.
+Yet if you create one every quarter, you might miss out on key talking points – like industry news or government changes that affect your sector.
+For example, when we first wrote this blog, Boris Johnson had recently handed in his resignation.
+Updating it a year later, and we’ve had two prime ministers since.
+By the time you’re reading this, that figure may have increased further.

 Posting monthly seems to hit the sweet spot, enabling you to keep pace with your industry or compile an engaging list of content you’ve produced and been featured in.